-- Renovations to work areas changes the location of your recycling containers.
+- Renovation to work areas changes the location of your recycling containers.

 - People forget!
 Periodic reminders on the company’s recycling program and procedures are important for a successful program.

 Having a designated individual or group in charge of keeping tabs on when changes to the program occur and coordinating updates to staff can be useful.
 Also, building recycling education into any on-boarding process can be beneficial to get new staff up to speed on what is accepted and where containers are located.
 There is also a benefit to having an interval-based training schedule where all staff are reminded on the program on a regular basis (quarterly, semi-annually, or annually).
 SWACO strongly recommends that you provide a program update/training on the program to all staff members at least once a year.